josh-collinsworth/joco-sveltekit/src/lib/content/posts/tailwind-is-smart-steering.md

 Where you see a tool that promises freedom, I see a lock-in mechanism that will be incredibly harrowing to undo.

-Where you see easy prototyping and fast styling, I see a tool that's railroading us into speed-running making all the same web pages and interfaces everybody is, too.
+Where you see easy prototyping and fast styling, I see a tool that's railroading us into speed-running making all the same web pages and interfaces everybody else is, too.

 Where you see complexity simplified, I see a once-powerful tool, dulled and watered-down almost beyond recognition.

 Where you see empowerment, I see suppression.
 Where you see protective walls, I see a constricting cage.

 We're both just observing the same truths from different points of view.